A cubulation with no factor system

-\begin{thm} The action of $\La$ on the contact graph $\cC Y$ is not acylindrical. \end{thm} \begin{proof} Consider a vertex space in $Y$, and identify it with $T_1\times T_2$.
+Consider a vertex space in $Y$, and identify it with $T_1\times T_2$.
 Given an integer $n\geq 1$, we can choose $w_1$-geodesics $F,F'$ as in the proof of Theorem \ref{thm:Xnofactor} such that the projection $\fg_F(F')$ is a finite path of length at least $n$ that contains the vertex $(p_1,p_2)$.
 Now take one of the edge spaces in $Y$ glued to $F'$, and let $F''$ be the geodesic on the other side of the edge space. $F''$ is in a different vertex space, but it is again a $w_1$-geodesic, so it contains vertices in the orbit $\La\cdot(p_1,p_2)$.
-Moreover, the spacing between these vertices is at most $|w_1|$, so we can choose $g\in\La$ such that $g(p_1,p_2)$ lies on $F''$ but is shifted to the right relative to $(p_1,p_2)$ by an integer $0<r\leq|w_1|$, as shown in Figure \ref{fig:g}.
+Moreover, the spacing between these vertices is at most $|w_1|$, so we can choose $g_n\in\La$ such that $g_n(p_1,p_2)$ lies on $F''$ but is shifted to the right relative to $(p_1,p_2)$ by an integer $0<r\leq|w_1|$, as shown in Figure \ref{fig:g}.